chulminy/AE_ENVE_GEOE_121/doc/matlab_grader/README.md

 ## MATLAB Grader Account Creation
 * Go to the MATLAB Grader sign up page: https://grader.mathworks.com/
-* Students will receive an invitation email to join the course in the MATLAB Grader.
+* Students will receive an invitation email to join the AE/ENVE/GEOE 121 course in the MATLAB Grader.
+* Students will need to make a MATLAB Grader account before being able to access the course.
-* Students are required to use the MATLAB Grader for their tutorial, assignments, and quizzes.
+* Students are required to use the MATLAB Grader for their tutorials, homework, and quizzes.

 ||
 |:--:|